 and say we can afford to look for peace in the Church, to say nothing of world peace?
 Anyone who takes the Cross of Christ, must put Him before everything, even his own life.
 Some people who claim to be Christians will follow their father, mother or some Sunday School or Cups preacher, just because he has a good personality.
 Why, they never think of investigating to see if he has the truth.
-Friends, in these perilous times, let us not be troubled, as we look for a new heaven and a new earth, wherein dwelleth righteousness. says, and do what it says.
-In II Thess.
-3:6-"Now If you are overcome with the cares of this life, and are heavy laden, take up the Cross of Christ and His yoke and follow Him, as there is none other who can save us from the wrath and destruction which is to come.
+Friends, in these perilous times, let us not be troubled, as we look for a new heaven and a new earth, wherein dwelleth righteousness.
+If you are overcome with the cares of this life, and are heavy laden, take up the Cross of Christ and His yoke and follow Him, as there is none other who can save us from the wrath and destruction which is to come.
 "To whom shall we go?
 Thou hast the words of eternal life."